unaveragetech/PagesXcrawler/README.md

 For the crawler to function properly, you need to set up any required secrets (like Personal Access Tokens) in your repository:

 - Go to "Settings" > "Secrets and variables" > "Actions."
-- Click on "New repository secret" and add your secrets (e.g., `MY_PAT`).
+- Click on "New repository secret" and add your secrets (named, `MY_PAT`). this secret should have all needed read and write scopes

 ### 5. Update the `_config.yml`

-- Ensure the `_config.yml` file reflects your own repository settings and URLs as needed.
+- Ensure the `_config.yml` file reflects your own repository settings and URLs as needed.-this is used to mitigate jekyll issues and is not needed but must be present even if its empty

 ### 6. Test the System

-- Create a test issue in the format `url:depth` to verify that everything is functioning as expected.
+- Create a test issue in the format `url:depth` to verify that everything is functioning as expected.-if yes the system will run and as the repo owner youll seeb bots actions and when the issue closes. if not youll get a notification of either a 128 104 or 404 error these all come from irregular perms or missing perms fir the token

 ## Additional Features